About the Clear Water Zen Center

 The practice of our sangha follows the traditions and teachings of Roshi Philip Kapleau (1912-2004), whose book The Three Pillars of Zen was instrumental in introducing Zen Buddhism to the West.

 What to Expect When You Arrive

 Parking for Clear Water Zen Center: Please park in the unpaved parking spots marked by yellow parking curbs in front of the Clear Water Zen Center.
-The paved parking lot is reserved for the Universal Unitarian Church and often is filled to capacity on Sunday morning and Wednesday evening.
+The paved parking lot is reserved for the Unitarian Universalist Church and often is filled to capacity on Sunday morning and Wednesday evening.

 We start on time, promptly at 9:30 AM on Sunday morning, see the schedule for more details.
 The Han, a wooden percussion instrument, is played, signaling that it is time to find a place to sit.
 Next three rings of a small bell is heard, signaling that it is time to seat yourself and get comfortable for the coming round of meditation.
 After the third ring, we hold our posture (as best we can) without moving for the next 35 minutes.
 It is acceptable to move a bit; just do your best.
 Zen masters say: When the body is moving, the mind is moving.

 After 35 minutes, the small bell rings again and everyone stands up and faces outward, away from the wall, on the floor in front of the cushion, bench, or mat.
 At the second ring of the bell and we perform a simple bow to one another.
 On the third ring we begin a clockwise walk around the zendo.
 This is kinhin, or walking mediation.
 Simply turn to the left and follow the person in front of you.
 We walk in single file for five or six minutes, after which the bell rings again.
 Continue walking until you get back to your place and face outward.
 When everyone has arrived at their place, the bell rings again and everyone is seated.
 The cycle then repeats itself.
 We sit for three rounds of meditation of 35 minutes each.